still-js/stilljs-site/docs/get-start.md

 ###  Basics of Component Embeding

-Bringing a component inside another in general is achievable by using th <st-element></st-element> tag where we can then specify the component (tag property as line 16) name we want to embed as child, additional child component property (e.g. lines 18 and 19) and event handlers also can be passed the same way (in the tag).
+Bringing a component inside another in general is achievable by using the `<st-element></st-element>` tag where we can then specify the component name we want to embed as child (tag property as line 16), additional child component property (e.g. lines 18 and 19) and event handlers also can be passed the same way (in the tag) as long as they child difined it.

 === "Parent Component"
 	```js title="UserForm.js" hl_lines="8-9 12 15-21 28-30" linenums="1"